Children and COVID-19: What to Know

 How should parents be talking with kids about the coronavirus?

-The CDC website has very good advice on this.
 Keep the discussion factual.
 Minimize the fear.
 Let kids express themselves.
 And most importantly, keep the conversation going.

 Parents should watch for signs of withdrawal and depression in their children.
 Don’t let them worry in silence.
 Kids are intelligent and they are susceptible to the same fears and concerns as adults.
 Talk to them and provide ways for them to stay active and to do so safely.
 Communication is very important during these unprecedented times.